 Every 8,000 kilometres or so, your tires should be rotated to even out their tread wear and extend their life.
 Bearing this figure in mind, it makes good sense to get them rotated while you get your brakes inspected.
 The front tires wear unevenly and faster than the rears, so rotating them allows the tires to wear more evenly and have them replaced at the same time.
 This also prevents two tires from being replaced prematurely where a possibility exists that the same Brand/tread is no longer available – having different tread patterns between the tires is not recommended and may be dangerous.
 Without proper traction, you may not be able to stop the car safely and quickly.
 Check your insurance policy to see if your provider requires you to perform regular tire rotations.
 Failure to do so can invalidate your policy altogether and block you from filing an accident claim.

 There is no one-size-fits-all answer for how long a car battery will last.
 It is largely dependent on the weather conditions you live in, not to mention how and what you use your car for.
 If you aren’t getting your battery checked regularly, you’re likely to get stranded on the side of the road at some point.
+For many car battery shops that are often part of networks that offer battery franchising opportunities, they always recommend prioritizing the battery health of your vehicle.
 Your battery should be checked at three years of age and then annually after that.
 This is also to make sure that the cable connections are clean and operating as intended.

 An A/C inspection ensures your comfort is maintained while you’re on the road.
 It also affects your safety as the A/C is needed to defrost your windshield when needed.
 Also, chemicals used in the air conditioning system, like the refrigerant, are bad for the environment.
 Corrosion or stone chips can damage or crack your condenser or refrigerant line.
 It’s better to catch these early, saving you a whole lot of money and stress.